 There have always been people who look to profit from the needs and hardships of others.
-Now they’re exploiting health care reform in many different ways.
+Now they’re exploiting the health care law in many different ways.
 They may advertise on hand-lettered signs, post ads on Internet sites, or go door-to-door.
 They may be completely fly-by-night or they may have a legitimate-sounding 800 number.
 There are 3 basic approaches:

 A common tactic is to offer a stripped-down insurance policy that doesn’t meet the law’s requirements for covering major illness.
 These policies are cheap because they make you pay for most of your own care.
 By the time you find out you have a serious illness it may be too late to get real coverage.